-Always be aware of possible risk from dropping your firearm, as some parts could be damaged.
+Always be aware of possible risk from dropping your firearm, as some parts of the weapon could be damaged.
 If severe, the firearm may malfunction and cause injury, death, or damage to property.
 If your firearm has been dropped, have it examined by an armorer prior to the introduction of ammunition.